Types of Sake

 Rice koji ratio:

 Adding koji mold spores is the third step in the brewing process right after polishing and washing the rice.
-The role of the koji spores is to produce enzymes which convert the starch into sugar.
+The role of the koji spores is to produce enzymes that convert the starch into sugar.

 The number of koji spores mixed into the rice is one of the factors that separates premium brands from the rest.